 Suitable arrangements for the regular refuse and recycling collections, either by allowing the collection vehicles to access the site or taking the refuse and recyclables to one end of the job for collection.
 Any wheeled bins and recycling crates must be returned to the location they were collected from.

-Alternative routes for public bus services affected, including temporary bus stops.
+Alternative routes for public bus services affected 8 weeks prior notification including temporary bus stops.

-Two (2) weeks advance notification to all affected parties including onsite signage prior to the closure, public notices via the weekly road works reports and press/media releases.
+Two (2) weeks advance notification to all affected parties including onsite signage (VMS) prior to the closure, letter to residents, public notices via the weekly road works reports and press/media releases.

-The RCC will arrange further publicity for significant closures.
+The Road Corridor Manager will arrange further publicity for significant closures.
 Events will require 42 days public notification in accordance with the LGA.

 School sites